osm2pgsql-dev/osm2pgsql-website/examples/raw-data-publication/index.md

 title: Raw Data Publication
 ---

 Exploring the raw OpenStreetMap data can be done in the database itself, but this limits the audience of users.
 To enable public access we need a web API that allows exploring, filtering and downloading of the data.
 This objective is achieved through the use of the established OGC API Features standard in conjunction with the [pg_featureserv](https://github.com/CrunchyData/pg_featureserv){:.extlink} program.
-The following example showcases this process.We want to analyse restaurants, so we create the lua file `restaurants.lua` with this content:
+The following example showcases this process.
+We want to analyse restaurants, so we create the Lua file `restaurants.lua` with this content:

 {% include download.html file="restaurants.lua" %}